 In fact, they were so good, I re-photographed them and those pictures are the ones you see now.

-The dough will seem a little wet and shaggy at first, but you just have to keep mixing it.
+The dough will seem a little wet and shaggy at first (known as slack dough which is like a blog and will not hold a shape), but you just have to keep mixing it.
 As you work the gluten, the dough become so smooth and silky.
+Patience is key and trust the process!

 A hoagie roll is a type of long flat roll used to prepare hoagie sandwiches.
 A Hoagie is the same thing as a Sub sandwich, hero sandwich, or grinder.